ucx

 }

-const CxAllocator *const cxDefaultAllocator
+const CxAllocator * cxDefaultAllocator

 void * cxCalloc(const CxAllocator *allocator, size_t nmemb, size_t size)